LutherYTT/-Software-Engineering-Academic-Record-System-Demo/README.md

 YOU SHOULD RUN IT ON LOCAL JUPYTER NOTEBOOK.

+These are the tested methods to startup the program.
+Any alternative way has not been tested:

 ## Setup (Using in-browser Jupyter Notebook)
 - 1. install the Python
 - 2. use terminals to "pip install notebook" (more details on https://jupyter.org/install).